telerik/blazor-docs/components/animationcontainer/overview.md

 	* ZoomIn,
 	* ZoomOut
 * `ShowDelay` and `HideDelay` - defines the delay between showing/hiding the component and the respective animation start.
 Both values are in milliseconds and default to `20`.
+* `ParentClass` - a CSS class rendered on the main wrapping element of the Animation container.
-* `Class` - a CSS class rendered on the container DOM element.
+* `Class` - a CSS class rendered on the inner element of the Animation container.

 >caption Explore the animation options